 Visiting international students can either be enrolled part or full time.
 It is possible for them to enrol in classes offered in different disciplines, however, please note that the following classes are not available for visiting international students:

 We invite you to browse our full listing of classes, see the following:

 Visiting international students cannot do a research internship during their stay at the University of Ottawa while participating in the exchange program.

-If you wish to do a research internship at the University of Ottawa, please refer to the Office of Undergraduate Research website or email email@example.com for more information.
+If you wish to do a research internship at the University of Ottawa instead of an exchange, please refer to the Centre for Research Opportunities (Undergraduate and Graduate) website or email firstname.lastname@example.org for more information.

 To be eligible students must: